Woolverine94/biniou/README.md

 ## Updates

-  * 🆕 **2023-11-30** : 🔥 ***New model for Stable Diffusion and img2img*** 🔥 Adding model [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) to module Stable Diffusion and img2img.
+  * 🆕 **2023-11-30** : 🔥 ***New model for Stable Diffusion and img2img : SDXL-Turbo*** 🔥 Adding model [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) to modules Stable Diffusion and img2img.
 This amazing model can generate SDXL-quality images in a single step (!), and has an awesome quality/generation time ratio.
 It generate 512x512 images as default, but support greater sizes.
 Like all others SDXL-family models, it will require 16GB RAM and around 15GB storage space.
 Please also note that it require specific settings to run (like a 0 CFG scale), that will be automatically handled by the UI.

   * 🆕 **2023-11-29** :
     - 🔥 ***New defaults models for MusicGen and Musicgen Melody*** 🔥 Adding all availables flavors of MusicGen stereo models in MusicGen and MusicGen Melody modules, and assigning stereo variants as defaults models.